-Policy Principles LAA NRRP Remarks Compliance of proposed RF with ADB's IR Policy involves resettlement of more than 500 families (roughly about 2,500 persons) in plain areas and 250 families (roughly about 1,250 people) in hilly areas, Desert Development Programme (DDP) blocks, areas mentioned in Schedule V and Schedule VI of the Constitution of India.
+Policy Principles LAA NRRP Remarks Compliance of proposed RF with ADB's IR Policy project" situation, should be included in the presentation of Project costs and benefits. required when resettlement is insignificant when less than 200 people will experience major impacts.
+According to the NRRP, RP should be prepared when it involves resettlement of more than 500 families (roughly about 2,500 persons) in plain areas and 250 families (roughly about 1,250 people) in hilly areas, Desert Development Programme (DDP) blocks, areas mentioned in Schedule V and Schedule VI of the Constitution of India.
 The NRRP's concept of replacement cost is not clearly defined.
 However, the NRRP does consider various compensation packages to substitute the losses of APs.
 9. To better assure timely availability of required resources and to ensure compliance with involuntary resettlement procedures during implementation, eligible cots of resettlement and compensation may be considered for inclusion in Bank loan financing for the project, if requested. × ~ - The impacts have been assessed and RP costs according to the entitlement matrix have been worked out.
 These costs are included in the Project Costs.